-What Trump said about ISIS, Iran and North Korea in his State of the Union
+What Trump said about ISIS, Iran and North Korea in his State of the Union speech

 Iran

+Trump has persistently criticized the multilateral Iranian nuclear deal put in place by his predecessor Obama and has labeled Iran a state sponsor of terror.
+He has also included its citizens in its controversial travel ban.

+However, he and his vice president, Mike Pence, offered encouragement to ordinary Iranians who stood up to protest a faltering economy and government corruption late last year.

-"When the people of Iran rose up against the crimes of their corrupt dictatorship, I did not stay silent.
-America stands with the people of Iran in their courageous struggle for freedom.
+"When the people of Iran rose up against the crimes of their corrupt dictatorship, I did not stay silent," Trump said Tuesday.

+"America stands with the people of Iran in their courageous struggle for freedom."

 "I am asking the Congress to address the fundamental flaws in the terrible Iran nuclear deal."